School Improvement Plan

-The school development plan (SDP) is the school's strategic plan for improvement.
+The school improvement plan (SIP) is the school's strategic plan for improvement.
 It sets out the actions the school will take to improve learner outcomes.

-- Children’s attainment in reading, writing and maths in Key Stage 1 and Key stage 2 to be in line with Jersey averages.
+- Children’s attainment in Reading & Writing to be in line with Jersey averages.

 Behaviour, personal development and welfare

 - The children’s attitude to learning and standard of work in their books reflect the school’s high expectations.

 - Children clearly articulate their experience/understanding of bullying and the schools work around anti-bullying and approaches to tackling any instances of bullying in school.